tumi-codes/codeva-internship-projects/level 1 tasks/README.md

 ### Bar Charts

-Bar plots were used to compare average measurements across different iris species:
+Bar plots were used to compare average measurements across different features

-* Mean Sepal Length by Species
-* Mean Sepal Width by Species
-* Mean Petal Length by Species
-* Mean Petal Width by Species

 ### Scatter Plots

-Scatter plots were used to examine relationships between features and identify clustering among species:
+Scatter plots were used to examine relationships between features

-* Sepal Length vs Sepal Width
-* Petal Length vs Petal Width

 ### Subplots

 Related visualizations were grouped using Matplotlib subplots to improve readability and comparison.

-## Key Insights

-* Petal measurements provide clearer separation between species than sepal measurements.
-* Iris Setosa is distinctly different from the other species in petal dimensions.
-* Iris Versicolor and Iris Virginica exhibit some overlap but remain distinguishable through petal features.
-* No significant missing or duplicate records remained after cleaning.

 ## Challenges Encountered